locomotivemtl/charcoal-app/README.md

 - [`locomotivemtl/charcoal-view`](https://github.com/locomotivemtl/charcoal-view)
 	- Template controllers will typically load a _View_ object  (or a _Renderer_, for PSR7 / Slim compatibility) and render a template.
 	- This brings a dependency on [`mustache/mustache`](https://github.com/bobthecow/mustache.php).

 - [`slim/slim`](https://github.com/slimphp/Slim)
 	- The main app, container and router are provided by Slim.
 	- Its dependencies are:
 		-  [`pimple/pimple`](http://pimple.sensiolabs.org/)
 		-  [`psr/http-message`]((http://www.php-fig.org/psr/psr-7/))
 		-  [`nikic/fast-route`](https://github.com/nikic/FastRoute)
+- `pimple/pimple`
+  - Dependency injection container.
+  - Actually provided by `slim/slim`.
+- `monolog/monolog`
+	- Monolog is used as main logger to fulfills PSR3 dependencies all-around.
+- `tedivm/stash`
+  - Stash is a cache system.
+  - As of _2016-01-26_, is not yet PSR6 compliant (released versions).

 > 👉 Development dependencies, which are optional when using charcoal-app in a project, are described in the [Development](#development) section of this README file.